 U2U relay discovery security policy can be provisioned or preconfigured in the Source UE.
 U2U relay discovery security policy specifies what security protection should be applied to the direct discovery message carried in the relay discovery message.
 Security protection can be confidentiality protection, integrity protection, scrambling protection, or none.
 The U2U relay discovery security policy can also indicate that a preconfigured security policy will be used to protect U2U relay discovery message.
 The method of including security policies in U2U relay discovery messages can provide maximum security control flexibility for ProSe relay discovery scenarios.

-Editor's Note: need for discovery security policy is FFS.

-1. The Target UE (Announcing UE) generates U2U relay discovery message as follows:
+NOTE 1a: Need for discovery security policy is not addressed in the present document.1.
+The Target UE (Announcing UE) generates U2U relay discovery message as follows:

 - Generate direct discovery set (see clause 8.1 of TR 23.700-33 [2]) , and then protect it with the direct discovery security parameters by using the procedures defined in clause 6.1.3.2.3 of TS 33.503 [6] according to the U2U relay discovery security policy.

-- Generate the plaintext of relay discovery message sent to the Relay UE as specified in clause 8.1 of TR 23.700-33 [2], and then protect it with the relay discovery security parameters associated with the RSC by using the procedures defined in 6.1.3.2.3 of TS 33.503 [6] with the following extensions:
+- Generate the plaintext of relay discovery message sent to the Relay UE as specified in clause 8.1 of TR 23.700-33 [2], and then protect it with the relay discovery security parameters associated with the RSC by using the procedures defined in clause 6.1.3.2.3 of TS 33.503 [6] with the following extensions:

 - RSC indicates which relay discovery security parameters are used to protect the relay discovery message.